Vishal3698/Gantry_Perfomance_Reports_2023/README.md

 ## Prerequisites:
 - Volume reports shows how much volume in trays are recieved/stored into machine and retrieved/outfeed from machines per day/month
 - Downtime reports shows downtime of machines in different formats
-- The reports were targetted to audience with highly technical backgound (A different version was presented to stakeholder in PPT slides which can't be shared as confidentiality requirement
+- The reports were targetted to audience with highly technical backgound (A different version was presented to stakeholders in PPT slides which can't be shared as confidentiality requirement)

 ## Features:
 **For Operations**